chrissunny94/chrissunny94.github.io/_posts/2014-11-21-Computational_physics.md

 The entire repository is 100% **Python**.
 This is a smart choice, as Python—powered by its "scientific stack" of libraries like **NumPy**, **SciPy**, and **Matplotlib**—has become the language of choice for scientific computing.
 It's readable, powerful, and has a vast ecosystem of tools for everything from matrix math to plotting.

+#### examples
+A collection of reference Python programs demonstrating classical computational physics models, such as:

+- Damped oscillations

+- Lotka–Volterra predator–prey systems

+- RLC oscillating circuits

+- Hodgkin–Huxley neuronal model

+- Numerical ODE solvers (Runge–Kutta)

+- solar_system.py
+    A Python-Pygame simulation that visualizes the motion of planets around the Sun.
+The program uses basic Newtonian gravitational physics and numerical integration to animate planetary orbits in real-time.

 ### What's Inside?

 While we can't see the exact problem descriptions, a computational physics curriculum typically involves a standard set of powerful techniques.
 Looking at the structure, this repository is likely a practical playbook for solving problems like: